Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica

 \subsubsection{Temperature profiles}

-On the bottom panel of Fig. \ref{3D_profs}, we show the temperature profiles.
+We show the temperature profiles in the bottom panel of Fig. \ref{3D_profs}.
 Similarly to the previous profiles, the two resolutions are consistent at large radii from 400~kpc to 4~Mpc (mean relative difference of $5.6\%$).
-However in the center of the cluster, the difference is large mainly because contrary to the profiles in the upper panels, the profile is shown in linear scale, the mean relative difference in the inner 80~kpc is $20.5\%$.
-We observe that the low resolution profile flattens whereas the high resolution one gets steeper and reaches more than 10 keV in the most central bin.
+However, in the centre of the cluster, the difference is large mainly because, contrary to the profiles in the upper panels, the profile is shown in linear scale, and the mean relative difference in the inner 80~kpc is $20.5\%$.
+We observe that the low-resolution profile flattens, whereas the high-resolution one becomes steeper and reaches more than 10 keV in the most central bin.
 The temperature being computed as the ratio of the pressure over the electron density from the simulation, this result is coherent with our conclusions on the pressure and electron density profiles.